dzackgarza/Notes/Talks/A Brief Introduction to Category Theory.md

   - Objects: Banach spaces $B, C$
   - Morphisms: Bounded linear maps $f: B \rightarrow C$ such that $\Vert f\Vert_{\text{sup}}$ is finite.
     - If $B=C$, these are usually referred to as *bounded linear operators*
-  - Isomorphisms: Bounded linear bijective maps with bounded linear inverses.
+  - Isomorphisms: Bijective bounded linear maps with bounded linear inverses.

-    *Notes*: A Banach space is a vector space that is also a (complete) metric space, so the morphisms simply reflect that these two structures "play nicely" together.
+    *Notes*: A Banach space is a vector space that is also a complete metric space, so the morphisms simply reflect that these two structures "play nicely" together.
 This is the case, since the following three are equivalent in Banach spaces:

     - Bounded linear maps
     - Continuous linear maps